thegleb/CarND-Capstone/README.md

 # Waypoint updater

 The waypoint updater publishes at a frequency of 50hz.
 At every cycle, it sends a set number of waypoints ahead of the car to the `/final_waypoints` publisher.
+We chose 50 as the number of waypoints to balance performance in the simulator with driving accuracy.
+In our estimation, each waypoint represents about 1 meter of distance on average, so 50 waypoints provides about 50 meters of forward planning, or ~5 seconds of driving at the top simulator speed of ~24mph (~10.7m/sec).

 When there is no stopline nearby, we simply publish these waypoints as given.
 However, if there is a stopline due to a combination of traffic light location and status (location received via the `/vehicle/traffic_lights` topic and impending red light detected in `tl_detector.py`), we adjust the velocity of the waypoints in order to bring the target velocity of the car down to `0` to have the car stop at or before the stopline.

+Steering logic is done in `yaw_controller.py` and it is unchanged from the original code.

+Throttle control done by `twist_controller.py` uses a [PID controller](https://en.wikipedia.org/wiki/PID_controller) and it is also mostly unchanged from the Udacity walkthrough videos as it seemed to behave OK enough.

 # Traffic light detection